 River Otter

-Furbearer license holders now have until November 19, 11 a.m. central time (24 hours since the season closed) to report any trapped river otters to GFP by calling 605.353.7319.
-After this time, any harvested river otter is considered incidental take and will be surrendered to GFP.
+Furbearer license holders now have until November 13 at 3:30 p.m. central time (24 hours since the season closed) to report any trapped river otters to GFP by calling 605.353.7319.
+After this time, any harvested river otter is considered an incidental take and must be surrendered to GFP.Any trapped otter outside of the designated season is considered incidental take and must be turned in to GFP.

 The river otter is a mostly aquatic furbearer thought to have occupied one of the largest geographic areas among North America’s mammals at time of European Settlement.
 However, the river otter suffered population declines resulting in the loss of nearly 75% of their range by 1988.
 Reintroduction efforts throughout North America have led to a successful rebound of this once widely distributed mammal.
 River otters occur in several streams, rivers and marshes within eastern South Dakota.